-Foundation, Ethereum Foundation, the Libra Foundation (founded by Facebook) and the Blockchain Charity Foundation (founded by Binance).32 These are well-funded foundations that are to see to the success of their respective open-source software ecosystems or support other charity works.
+Many of the blockchain initiatives are based on opensource, free and readily available software for the global common good with not-for-profit principles at its core.
+Many of them are funded by not-for-profit foundations, many of which are registered in Switzerland.
+Examples are the Bitcoin Foundation, Ethereum Foundation, the Libra Foundation (founded by Facebook) and the Blockchain Charity Foundation (founded by Binance).19 These are well-funded foundations that are to see to the success of their respective open-source software ecosystems or support other charity works.

-Multinational companies operating in traditional sectors have also entered the space with different initiatives, such as Nestlé (track and trace), and BMW and Maersk (value chain management).
-By the nature of the blockchain solutions, related to their global operations, these companies also contributed to making the innovation and deployment of blockchain applications more global.
+Multinational companies operating in traditional sectors have also entered the space with different initiatives, such as Nestlé (track and trace) and BMW and Maersk (value chain management).
+By the nature of blockchain solutions, related to their global operations, these companies also contributed to making the innovation and deployment of blockchain applications more global.

-New NGOs and research institutes specializing in blockchain technology are being established; an example being the Blockchain Research Institute, 33 an independent, global think tank funded by international corporations and government agencies.
+New NGOs and research institutes specializing in blockchain technology are being established; an example is the Blockchain Research Institute,20 an independent, global think tank funded by international corporations and government agencies.
 This could become a leading trend in the integration of the technology in NGO works and bring efficiency in the non-profit sector.
-The Porino Foundation, a swiss based non-profit, for instance, through their SustainabilityChain Project34 deploys blockchain-based applications for organizations working to advance the Sustainable Development Goals (SDGs).
+The Porino Foundation, a nonprofit based in Switzerland, for instance, through their Sustainability Chain Project21 deploys blockchain-based applications for organizations working to advance the Sustainable Development Goals.

 In academia, an increasing number of universities have designed courses specifically for the study of blockchain technology.
-Examples are the University of Nicosia, Oxford University, MIT, and Cambridge University.
+Examples are the University of Nicosia, Oxford University, MIT and Cambridge University.
 In these courses, various aspects of the technology, ranging from programming to cryptoeconomics and blockchain strategy, are taught to industry experts and corporate leaders.
 Several blockchain companies are also collaborating with academic institutions on research and development, as well as product design.
-It is expected that at full maturity of the technology, a whole new ecosystem will emerge with academics, advisors, programmers, financial analysts, and crypto economists at its core.
+It is expected that at full maturity of the technology, a whole new ecosystem will emerge with academics, advisors, programmers, financial analysts and cryptoeconomists at its core.